CAFA1/CAFA/README.md

 # note that there is the other branch (taint branch).
-# This branch is for software with crc32 checksum, while the taint branch is for general checksum.
+# The master branch is for software with the crc32 checksum algorithm, while the taint branch is for the general checksum algorithm.

 # OS
-ubuntu 12.04 (Other OS may have problems.)
+ubuntu 12.04 32bit (Other OS may have problems.)

 # Install
 ```
 git clone https://github.com/zhuceyongdela1234/taint_checksum.git
-git checkout taint(if you want)
+git checkout master
 cd pintraces
 make
 ```